scriptalumen/Basic-HTML/README.md

 What is JSFiddle?
-JSFiddle is an environment for both beginners and experienced web developers.
+JSFiddle serves as a versatile platform tailored for web development enthusiasts at all skill levels.
-This online web application allows anyone to work with HTML, CSS, and JavaScript.
+It's an online tool that facilitates experimentation with HTML, CSS, and JavaScript code.
-As you make changes, you can see the impact of those changes live.
+The real-time feedback feature allows you to observe the effects of your code modifications instantly.

 The steps to use "[JSFiddle](https://jsfiddle.net/)" are as follows:
 1. The HTML area is where you type all the HTML tags and text of the web page.